 Program outcomes are aligned with the School of Education's Conceptual Framework.
 Upon completion of the Master of Education (M.Ed.)
 Degree at The College of St. Scholastica, the graduate will be proficient in:

-The Teacher Education program at the College of St. Scholastica is accredited by both the Council for the Accreditation of Educator Preparation (CAEP) and the Teacher Education Accreditation Council (TEAC) for a period of 7 years, from October 2013 to October 2020.
+The Teacher Education program at the College of St. Scholastica is accredited by the Association for Advancing Quality in Educator Preparation (AAQEP) for a period of 7 years, from July 2019 to July 2026.
 This accreditation includes the following sites: Duluth, St. Paul, and St. Cloud Minnesota.
 The accreditation does not include individual education courses that the Educator Preparation Program offers to P-12 educators for professional development, re-licensure, or other purposes.